BestAgents Logo

 How to Use Inspection Reports to Negotiate Better Deals

 The inspection report is your negotiating tool.
-Understanding how to interpret and leverage findings can result in significant savings or repairs.
+Understanding how to interpret and leverage findings can result in significant savings or necessary repairs.

 Categorizing Inspection Findings